lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 # NimBLE Stack for Bluetooth LE on PineTime

 [NimBLE](https://github.com/apache/mynewt-nimble) is an open-source networking stack for Bluetooth LE, coded in C. NimBLE talks directly to the Bluetooth hardware controller on PineTime's nRF52 microcontroller.
+(NimBLE supports Nordic nRF51 and nRF52 microcontrollers)

 To support firmware updates over Bluetooth LE, PineTime Firmware Developers would have to include NimBLE in their firmware.
 NimBLE takes care of the firmware update process by interpreting GATT Read/Write Requests, and forwarding the SMP Commands to the MCU Manager Library (which writes the new firmware into Flash ROM).